jpmckinney/image-proxy/README.md

 # Image Proxy

-A simple Express app for proxying and manipulating images.
+A simple Express app for proxying and manipulating images, specifically headshots.
+See [node-imageable](https://github.com/sdepold/node-imageable) and [node-imageable-server](https://github.com/dawanda/node-imageable-server) if you need more flexibility.

 ## Getting Started

     npm install
-    node web.js
+    node index.js
     curl -I http://localhost:5000/http%3A%2F%2Fwww.opennorth.ca%2Fimg%2Fheader_logo.png/352/72

 The URL structure is `/:url/:width/:height`.
 The `:url` parameter must be escaped/encoded.
 If the remote image's width or height is greater than the given `:width` or `:height`, it will be resized, maintaining aspect ratio, and cropped.
 If smaller, it will be padded with white pixels.
 The equivalent ImageMagick command is: